Leningrad Zoo

 By Josh Wilson

 Sophia Gebhardt was a charismatic immigrant from Holland who made her living selling Dutch waffles from a cart.
 She did it with considerable presentation, wearing a traditional Dutch costume, and she eventually found herself and her waffles very fashionable among the nobility.
-She soon expanded to other interests, including opening a puppet theatre, a wax museum, and even an anatomical museum in the city.
+She soon expanded to other interests, including opening a puppet Theater, a wax museum, and even an anatomical museum in the city.

 She married Julius Gebhardt, a professor of zoology and also a Dutch immigrant.
 Using her connections, they were able to petition the Tsar for the use of a plot of land in Alexander Park to house what was known then as the Zoological Gardens.
 The land was even granted rent-free.